thmstrmnd/embedded-e8/README.md

 All these components are available locally.
 You can buy them in Lazada as well.

-### For Prototype PCB

-Note: To follow after few months.

 ## Software Tools <a name="tools"></a>
 1. Arduino IDE (Free) - for writing and uploading ESP codes
 2. DraftSight (Free) - for drawing schematics